Skip to content

 Some apps embed networking stacks that manage TLS independently from Apple's ATS-enforced URL Loading System.
 Examples include OpenSSL, BoringSSL, mbedTLS, curl, and gRPC.
 Since ATS doesn't apply to these libraries, any weak TLS configuration in them is not protected by ATS or URLSession settings.

-Such libraries often expose their own API calls to set the minimum TLS version, maximum TLS version, cipher suite list, certificate verification mode, or custom trust store.
+Such libraries often expose their own API calls to set the minimum TLS version, maximum TLS version, cipher suite list, certificate verification mode, or custom trust store (for example, SSL_CTX_set_min_proto_version for OpenSSL/BoringSSL, mbedtls_ssl_conf_min_version for mbedTLS, or curl_easy_setopt for libcurl).
 If these settings permit TLS below 1.2, allow deprecated cipher suites, or disable certificate verification, they introduce vulnerabilities that are entirely independent of the ATS configuration.

 Apple's documentation states that "ATS doesn't apply to calls your app makes to lower-level networking interfaces like the Network framework or CFNetwork.
 In these cases, you take responsibility for ensuring the security of the connection."
 (See Preventing Insecure Network Connections.)
 The same principle applies to entirely embedded TLS libraries.